viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```
 As we can see on the last line, Terraform gonna add 1 resource, change none and destroy none.
-It's not guaranteed that this plan will be exactly the same applyied.
+It's not guaranteed that this plan will be exactly the same applied.
 So we could use `$ terraform plan -out`, but this plan is pretty simple.
 To really apply the changes, the command is:
 ```sh
 $ terraform apply